 What to look for in a venture debt lender

 While there’s no shortage of lenders that provide venture debt, it’s important to keep in mind that they don’t all work the same way.
-Companies need to do their homework to understand the structure and terms of any potential debt financing to ensure it’s the best solution for their business and fits with their longer term capital-raising strategy.
+Companies need to do their homework to understand the structure and terms of any potential debt financing.
+That’s the best way to ensure it’s the right solution for their business and fits with their longer term capital-raising strategy.

 Where possible, partner with a lender that: